httptoolkit/httptoolkit-website/src/posts/intercepting-android-https.md

 cover_image: './signing.jpg'
 ---

-To intercept HTTPS traffic, you need the HTTPS client to trust you before it will send you any requests.
-If you want to intercept your own HTTPS on Android, to capture & rewrite traffic from your Android device for debugging & testing, how do you do that?
+To intercept, inspect or manipulate HTTPS traffic, you need the HTTPS client to trust you.

+If you want to intercept your own HTTPS on Android, perhaps to capture & rewrite traffic from your Android device for debugging or testing, how do you do that?

 This isn't theoretical - [HTTP Toolkit](/android/) does exactly this, automatically intercepting HTTPS from real Android devices, for inspection, testing & mocking.
 To do so, it has to automatically ensure that it's trusted by HTTPS clients on Android devices, without breaking security on those devices completely (it would be a very bad idea to simply turn off certificate validation, for example).
 Here's a demo: